esseks/monicelli/README.md

     make

+A patch is provided for compatibility with Bison 2.5.
+If you can't really upgrade to Bison 3.0, and I strongly recommend that, you can always compile
+with:

+    make bison2

+However, note that this is not supported and might be removed in a future release.

-there are some other targets, which are of interest only for developers.
+There are some other targets, which are of interest only for developers.

 Usage
 =====